When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Will Iain Sterling be narrating the present?

-Voiceover hero Iain Stirling has confirmed he will even be again to supply his witticisms for collection six.
+Voiceover hero Iain Stirling has confirmed he can even be again to supply his witticisms for collection six.

 Talking on Good Morning Britain, he teased: “Do you know what, it’s gonna be an absolute blast.
 Winter Love Island is gonna come back sooner than you thought and it’s gonna be enjoyable.”